tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 We can apply these formulas to energy, mass, and speed and get correct results; with one exception… there is no equivalence to volts when using *E=mc<sup>2</sup>*, which seems odd.

 In the water example, voltage is equivalent to water pressure.
-In the world of electricity, voltage is described as *electric pressure* that results from the difference that exists between two states, one being the highest potential energy, and the other being the lowest potential energy.
-Can we then say that these missing cosmic volts (let's call them *zvolts*, for lack of a better term) represent the difference between two opposing states?
+In the world of electricity, voltage is described as *electric pressure* that results from the difference that exists between two states, one being the highest potential energy (like the storm cloud or mountain top), and the other being the lowest potential energy (like the lightening rod or valleys).
+Can we then say that these missing cosmic volts (let's call them *zvolts*, for lack of a better term) represent the difference between two opposing states, just like ‘regular’ volts?
 What these states might be is up for grabs.
 Perhaps low entropy (order) and high entropy (chaos)?
 Whatever zvolts are, given that they are values that measure the difference between two points that are quite fundamental to our reality, they might be very significant in understanding reality in terms of dualities.

 We can calculate for these missing zvolts by applying the simple formula: